GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Experiment

 \section{Experiment}

-In this section, we conduct comprehensive quantitative and qualitative experiments to thoroughly evaluate the capabilities of GeoZero.
-We first present its performance across four typical remote sensing vision–language tasks: scene classification (SC), visual grounding (VG), visual question answering (VQA), and image captioning (IC), as well as under challenging benchmarks.
-We then perform a series of ablation studies to validate the effectiveness of the constructed datasets and the proposed RL algorithm.
-Furthermore, we explore the relationship between the emergence of the thinking trajectory and model performance.
-Finally, we visualize several examples of reasoning texts generated by GeoZero, demonstrating its unique ability to perform emergent reasoning on geospatial scenes.
+In this section, we evaluate GeoZero through both quantitative and qualitative experiments.
+We first report results on four typical remote sensing vision-language tasks: scene classification (SC), visual grounding (VG), visual question answering (VQA), and image captioning (IC).
+We then conduct ablation studies to analyze the contribution of our datasets and RL algorithm, followed by an analysis of the correlation between thinking behaviors and answer correctness.
+Finally, we visualize representative reasoning examples to illustrate GeoZero's emergent geospatial reasoning.